-24% Reduce Risk
+Reduce Risk

-23% Quicker Time to Market
+24% Quicker Time to Market

+17%

+Increase

-17% Increase Quality
+Quality

-7% Reduce Cost The needs to increase productivity (29%), achieve quicker time to market (23%), and reduce risk (24%) are the top reasons why organizations are adopting Continuous Delivery.
+7%Reduce Cost The need to increase productivity (29%), achieve quicker time to market (24%), and reduce risk (24%) are the top reasons why organizations are adopting Continuous Delivery.

 Increasing quality (17%) and reducing costs (7%) are secondary drivers.

 Higher Concern about Automation for the Database Organizations trust an automated process to accelerate the release of software.
 They are seeking minimum manual intervention.
 Automation is the key for implementation of Continuous Delivery.
 Of those who are practicing CD with their application, only a fraction also do so with their database.
 When it comes to the database, there is a lack of trust in automation, which is holding many back from implementing Continuous Delivery for the database.
 Over one-third of companies (36%) list it as the biggest barrier to adoption.
 What is the biggest barrier to adopting Continuous Delivery for the Database?

-This mistrust in automation, along with a lack of awareness (17%) and an inability to change organizational culture (17%) are preventing many organizations from adopting CD for the database, as they do for the application.
+36% 17% 17% 11% 8% 8% 3% Mistrust in Automation for the Database Lack of Awareness Organizational Culture Organizational Culture This mistrust in automation, along with a lack of awareness (17%) and an inability to change organizational culture (17%) are preventing many organizations from adopting CD for the database, as they do for the application.
 The fact that organizations trust automation in the database less than they do in the application, highlights an important point.
 While enterprises recognize how critical the database is, and realize that any error in database development can result in massive loses, they also do not trust or lack awareness of the tools currently available to automate database deployments.
 Reasons for Mistrust are Real It was difficult to track who made a change to a database object and what change they made."
-(Working around and failing to enforce usage of filebased version control.)
+(Working around and failing to enforce usage of file-based version control.)
 Sr. DBA @ Large USA Bank We recently had a disaster.
 The script in the version control was not updated, and when executed in production, ran the wrong revision.
 That cost tens of thousands of \$s" (An out-of-process update to QA that was not properly tracked.)
 DBA @ Algo Trading Company It took hours to get releases working.
 Some changes were not documented and left out.
 We actually preferred crashes in integration.
 It is much worse when something works, but works wrong in production."
 (Manual and error-prone releases.
 Change control and change scope issues.)
 Sr. R&D Manager @ Credit Card Company We had multiple releases to production every day.
 That is one release a week with multiple follow up fixes, and yet more fixes."